 Go ahead.

-This'll never happen again.
+This will never happen again.

-All right go ahead.
+All right, go ahead.

 All right.

-I agree with you we need the truth.
+We need the truth.

-But we can't have a Senator accused and step down on one side a senator accused on the other and not step down or step out of a race.
+But we can't have a senator accused and step down on one side, a senator accused on the other, and not step down or step out of a race.

 Just because there's been an accusation doesn't mean it's true.

-It doesn't mean that everyone needs to run for the hills and and sh there needs to be a process and deliberation and d a judicious moment taken in order to look into the truth of these matters.
+And there needs to be a process and deliberation and a judicious moment taken in order to look into the truth of these matters.

-And you know just because one senator is accused of one thing and another is accused of another thing the situations might be completely and totally different.
+And, you know, just because one senator is accused of one thing and another is accused of another thing, the situations might be completely and totally different.

 One might be completely untrue.

-We're uh you know just bulldozing men and the whole kind of political environment that we have and it's it's dangerous and it's being driven by anger and it's being driven by this idea of we're oppressed and I really this idea that women are oppressed.
+And it's dangerous and it's being driven by anger and it's being driven by this idea of we're oppressed.

 They're not oppressed.

-That's tonight on Hannity Nine Eastern Fox.
+That's tonight on Hannity, 9 Eastern Fox.

 We made it.